Why was the committee launched?

 The committee’s mandate lasts until the end of the current legislative period, which is scheduled to end in autumn 2021.
 It reports to the Federal Ministries of Finance (BMF), Environment (BMU) and Economic Affairs and Energy (BMWi).
-After issuing its first interim report (in English) in March that serves as a basis for further consultations with stakeholders, the final sustainable finance strategy is scheduled for completion by autumn 2020.
+After issuing its first interim report (in English) in early 2020 that serves as a basis for further consultations with stakeholders, the final sustainable finance strategy has been delayed by the coronavirus pandemic and is now scheduled for completion by late February 2021.

 Climate change and other sustainability challenges come with the dual risk of causing both direct and indirect disruption to the economy.
-First, by immediate physical consequences to society and the economy, such as those caused by extreme weather events; and second, by political, technological and social reactions that overturn existing practices, for example the shift from fossil fuels to renewable energy sources.
+First, by immediate physical consequences to society and the economy, for example in the form extreme weather events; and second, by political, technological and social responses that change rules and behaviour, for example the shift from fossil fuels to renewable energy sources.
 The SFC concludes that severe disruption can only be avoided through systemic responses and collaboration across sectors, and not by merely establishing "sustainable parallel structures" and limiting work to the regulation of financial products.

 Its stated aim therefore is to not only weather the storm, but to make Germany a leading location for bringing together companies and financial market actors on a sustainability platform that adequately addresses business risks and generates opportunities for investors.
-The committee said this approach would be regarded as successful if "financial market players and governments worldwide see the German sustainable finance strategy as ambitious in its goals (…) and therefore that the strategy is considered relevant to the decisions they make with respect to their own activities."
+The committee said this approach would be regarded as successful if "financial market players and governments worldwide see the German sustainable finance strategy as ambitious in its goals (…) and therefore consider it relevant for the decisions they make with respect to their own activities."

-For the "great transformation" to succeed in the relatively short timeframe set by the objective to reduce greenhouse gas emissions to net zero in a matter of just three decades, the financial sector has to fulfil its role as an efficient allocator of funds in a targeted manner.
-This can only be achieved if the financial actors are both enabled and bound to source and apply relevant data that goes beyond their traditional scope of immediate profit-seeking and risk minimisation.
+For the "great transformation" to succeed in the relatively short timeframe set by the objective to reduce greenhouse gas emissions to net zero in just three decades, the financial sector has to fulfil its role as an efficient allocator of funds in a targeted manner.
+This can only be achieved if financial actors and institutions are both enabled and bound to source and apply relevant data that goes beyond their traditional scope of short-term profit-seeking and risk minimisation.

 What are the major obstacles?